- Utah's 30/65/25 minimums can leave riders exposed — ask a licensed agent about higher liability and UM/UIM options that fit your situation.

 If you regularly carry a passenger, make sure your policy includes guest passenger liability at the same limits as bodily injury.
 Some bare-bones policies exclude passengers entirely — a brutal surprise after the fact.

 Whether you're commuting a Harley out of Washington or trailering a sport-tourer in from out of state to ride Zion, request a motorcycle review.
 We'll structure the policy the way we'd want our own bikes covered.
+Riding the Wasatch instead?
+See our Salt Lake City motorcycle insurance page.

 Want this dialed in for your situation?